-What Is the Glycemic Index for a Cranberry?
+What Is the Glycemic Index of Cranberries?

 The glycemic index of a food tells you how rapidly it breaks down and is absorbed from the intestines into the bloodstream.
 Knowing the glycemic index of foods can help you maintain stable blood glucose levels.
-Stabilizing glucose levels helps avoid diabetic complications if you have diabetes.
-It also can help you maintain your weight or lose weight if you have insulin resistance, often a part of type 2 diabetes.
+Stabilizing glucose levels helps you avoid diabetic complications if you have diabetes.
+It also can help you maintain your weight or lose weight if you have insulin resistance, often a part of Type 2 diabetes.
 Cranberries are part of a group of fruits with a medium glycemic index of 20 to 60, but no one has established the exact glycemic index for the fruit.

 Determination